-In 2014, the FASB issued guidance on revenue recognition, which provides for a single five-step model to be applied to all revenue contracts with customers.
+In 2014, the FASB issued guidance on revenue recognition, with final amendments issued in 2016.
+The revenue recognition guidance provides for a single five-step model to be applied to all revenue contracts with customers and provides clarification for principal versus agent considerations, identifying performance obligations and the accounting of intellectual property licenses.
+In addition, the FASB introduced practical expedients related to disclosures of remaining performance obligations, as well as other amendments to guidance on collectibility, non-cash consideration and the presentation of sales and other similar taxes.
 The guidance also requires additional financial statement disclosures that will enable users to understand the nature, amount, timing and uncertainty of revenue and cash flows relating to customer contracts.
-The guidance provides an option to use either a retrospective approach or a cumulative effect adjustment approach to implement the guidance.
-In 2015, the FASB issued a deferral of the effective date of the guidance to 2018, with early adoption permitted in 2017.
-In 2016, the FASB issued final amendments clarifying the implementation guidance for principal versus agent considerations, identifying performance obligations and the accounting of intellectual property licenses.
-In addition, the FASB introduced practical expedients related to disclosures of remaining performance obligations, as well as other amendments to guidance on collectibility, non-cash consideration and the presentation of sales and other similar taxes.
-We are currently evaluating the impact of this guidance on our financial statements and the timing of adoption, and have not yet selected a transition approach.
+The guidance provides an implementation option to use either a retrospective approach or a cumulative effect adjustment approach.
+The guidance is effective in 2018, with early adoption permitted.
+We are currently evaluating the impact of this guidance on our financial statements and the timing of adoption, and have not yet selected an implementation approach.